LegoNN: Building Modular Encoder-Decoder Models: LegoNN for Modular Encoder-Decoder Models

 \section{LegoNN for Modular Encoder-Decoder Models}

-We propose decomposing encoder-decoder models into one (or more) encoder modules followed by an auto-regressive decoder module, which can be reused for other tasks and domain, without sacrificing its end-to-end differentiability.
+We propose decomposing encoder-decoder models into one (or more) encoder modules followed by an auto-regressive decoder module, which can be reused for other tasks and domains, without sacrificing its end-to-end differentiability.
 Each module produces a sequence of marginal distributions over a pre-defined discrete vocabulary, which is consumed by an ingestor component in the subsequent module.
-LegoNN modules trained either jointly or independently, can be reused for new tasks without the need of any fine-tuning.
-The LegoNN procedure introduces three operations:
+Each encoder module can be made modality agnostic by using an output length controller unit that matches the input sequence length to the expected length of the subsequent module, allowing re-usability between similar tasks from different modalities.
+LegoNN modules trained either jointly or independently can be reused for new tasks without the need for any fine-tuning.

+The LegoNN procedure introduces three operations that we discuss in detail in this section, (1) designing an interpretable interface between modules (\Sref{sec:vocab}), (2) output length controller unit in the LegoNN encoder (\Sref{sec:olc}) and (3) ingestor of probability distributions in the LegoNN decoder (\Sref{sec:ing}).
+We also provide some additional insights into training LegoNN systems (\Sref{sec:insights_training}).